Earl of Essex

 Details: 44 Essex Road, N1 8LN | Book a table

 With an interior design that mashes together a London boozer with a Kentucky living room, The Lexington is a lounge bar like no other.
 Its firm focus is music, and from Wednesday through to Sunday you’ll be able to enjoy live music or DJs.
 The remit is wide with 60s pysch, rock, and the obligatory roll getting an outing midweek, punk and indie propping up the weekend, before Saturday and Sunday bring the tunes back to the present day for their club nights.
 On Mondays music still makes an appearance in the guise of their famous Pop Quiz (a collab with Rough Trade that includes rounds like ‘Badly Drawing Boy’ – guess the LP cover from a kid’s crayon rendition).
-Tacos are rustled up by kitchen residents Yucatan, and the booze covers all the bases (including a Lexington Lager made in collab with Hackney Brewery), but leaning in to that Kentucky style decor, there’s an extensive bourbon collection.
+All-vegan, all-American fast food is rustled up by kitchen residents The Gnarbecue, and the booze covers all the bases (including a Lexington Lager made in collab with Hackney Brewery), but leaning in to that Kentucky style decor, there’s also an extensive bourbon collection.

 Details: 96-98 Pentonville Road, N1 9JB | Book a table

-Compton Arms wins points not just for its stylish, pared-back decor; its natural-leaning wine list or cocktails made with local (ish) spirits.
+Residential Islington pub The Compton Arms wins points not just for its stylish, pared-back decor, its natural-leaning wine list or cocktails made with local (ish) spirits.
 From Wednesday through to Sunday, chef Reece Moore takes up the pans for his residency, Belly.
 A former Dabbous and Texture chef, he puts together inventive, globally-influenced plates to share that make the most of seasonal and sustainably produced ingredients.